 The Academy is equipped in every way to teach the technique of Painting and Sculpture, and engages its students at once and exclusively in the study of the Fine Arts.
-Its aim is to equip them with a thorough knowledge of Correct Drawing, Color Value, Composition, Modelling, Constructive Anatomy, and Perspective.
+Its aim is to equip them with a thorough knowledge of Drawing, Color, Composition, Modelling, Construction and Perspective.

 Lectures of general and special interest are given during the year, and visits are made to private collections, museums, etc., which students may attend without extra charge.
-During the past year a partial list includes a series of Lectures on the "History of Technique," by Philip L. Hale and, under the auspices of the Fellowship of the Academy, by Rockwell Kent, "Art in the Frigid Zones"; by Mrs. J. Willis Martin and John E. D. Trask, "Expositions, Especially the Sesqui-Centennial"; and by Thornton Oakley, "The Pyranees."
+During the past year Philip L. Hale delivered a series of Lectures on "Difficult Moments in Painting"; "Beginning Life as an Artist"; "The Graphic Arts"; and "The Lost Arts".

-The Academy's Permanent Collection of paintings and sculpture affords an opportunity for the study of examples of famous masters and includes the Gallery of National Portraiture by Early American Painters; the Temple Collection of Modern American Paintings; and the Gibson Collection, largely composed of works of the Continental schools.
+The Academy's Permanent Collection of paintings and sculpture affords an opportunity for the study of examples of famous masters and includes the Gallery of National Portraiture by Early American

+Painters; the Temple Collection of Modern American Paintings; and the Gibson Collection, largely composed of works of the Continental schools.